What is a Barcode Scanner?

 There are a variety of scanners on the market.
 The most basic scanner is a wired handheld 1D scanner.
 These scanners read 1D barcodes (traditional barcodes with black and white lines) and typically have to be placed directly in front of a barcode.
 If you've ever seen a clerk scan an item over and over for it to read, they were likely using an inexpensive scanner.
 More expensive models are better suited to read broken or angeled barcodes.
 2D scanners have the ability to read the increasingly popular 2D barcodes such as QR codes.

 Many customers request wireless scanners for their obvious benefit.
 Wireless scanners, however, are often significantly more expensive than their wired counterpart.

-So which scanner is for me?
+Which scanner is for me?

 The answer to this question primarily depends on your business flow.
-High-volume establishments often find presentation style scanners to be the most efficient because clerks can use two hands to slide products in front of the scanner.
+High-volume establishments often find presentation-style scanners to be the most efficient because clerks can use two hands to slide products in front of the scanner.
 Because these scanner can read barcodes from almost any angle, checkout speed is dramatically increased.
 However, if you are selling large, bulky products that cannot be presented to the scanner, then a more traditional gun-style device is what you need.
-Finally, if mobility is what you are seeking, then wireless is your choice.
+And if mobility is what you are seeking, then wireless is your choice.

 Is there a big difference in price?

 Yes.
 Basic scanners cost less than $100 while advanced models can cost over $1,000.
 But if you're a high-volume big box retailer, a high-quality scanner will easily pay for itself by reducing checkout times and lines.